j-a-s-d/ace/README.md

 + has no external dependencies
 + has a memorable package structure
 + has no final classes
-+ is developed following the platform standards (when useful nor possible): naming conventions, javadoc comments, junit tests, pmd rules, ant scripts, etc
++ is developed following the platform standards (when useful and possible): naming conventions, javadoc comments, junit tests, pmd rules, ant scripts, etc

 ## Motivation
 > *"If you want more effective programmers, you will discover that they should not waste their time debugging, they should not introduce the bugs to starth with."*